SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 ```

 The `ui5-option` component does not provide a template, and is therefore never rendered.
 However, the `ui5-select` component, which is a physical component that has a template,
-renders HTML corresponding to each of its children (`ui5-option` instances) as part of its own shadow DOM. <a na
+renders HTML corresponding to each of its children (`ui5-option` instances) as part of its own shadow DOM.

 ### What is invalidation? <a name="invalidation"></a>